-Today we are pleased to release a new build of the next Windows Server Long-Term Servicing Channel (LTSC) Preview that contains both the Desktop Experience and Server Core installation options for Datacenter and Standard editions.
+Today we are pleased to release a new build of the next Windows Server Long-Term Servicing Channel (LTSC) Preview that contains both the Desktop Experience and Server Core installation options for Datacenter and Standard editions, and Azure Edition (for VM evaluation only).
 Branding has not yet been updated and remains as Windows Server 2022 in this preview - when reporting issues please refer to "VNext" rather than Windows Server 2022 which is currently in market.

 - Windows Server Long-Term Servicing Channel Preview in ISO format in 18 languages, and in VHDX format in English only.

 - Windows Server Datacenter Azure Edition Preview in ISO and VHDX format, English only.

 - Microsoft Server Languages and Optional Features Preview

 Symbols: available on the public symbol server – see Using the Microsoft Symbol Server.

 - Datacenter: 2KNJJ-33Y9H-2GXGX-KMQWH-G6H67

 - Azure Edition does not accept a key

 Expiration: This Windows Server Preview will expire September 15, 2024.

 How to DownloadRegistered Insiders may navigate directly to the Windows Server Insider Preview download page.
 If you have not yet registered as an Insider, see GETTING STARTED WITH SERVER on the Windows Insiders for Business portal.